Orevarc/bbytes_v2/README.md

 - "1" - QTY
 - "cup" - UNIT
 - "baby" - COMMENT
-- "carrots" - FOOD
+- "carrots" - NAME
 - ",finely chopped" - COMMENT

-Once the ingredient is split, the FOOD entities are combined and then checked against a store of base ingredients.
+Once the ingredient is split, the NAME entities are combined and then checked against a store of base ingredients.
 If no base ingredient is found, the food entity is then checked against a store of ingredient mappings which map to base ingredients.
 A store of base ingredients is used to ensure that food items are correctly combined together when combining from different recipes.

 ## Client